No. 2 Michigan Upset by Unranked Wisconsin as Ethan Happ Drops 26 Points

 Michigan got little out of its top two scorers Saturday, as leading scorer Ignas Brazdeikis was held scoreless on 0-of-5 shooting and Charles Matthews was limited to just five points.

-The Wolverines led 27-25 at halftime and by as many as five in the second half despite the struggles of their top players, but after taking a 45-44 lead with 7:34 left, the Badgers never looked back.
+The Wolverines led 27-25 at halftime and by as many as five in the second half, but after taking a 45-44 lead with 7:34 left, the Badgers never looked back.

 Happ took over down the stretch with a number of huge plays, including a thunderous dunk with just over four minutes left to stretch the lead to six: